 Both Tim Spiller, my tutorial partner, and I wanted to do research in the field, and both of us succeeded.
 He did a Ph.D. at Durham University and I a D.Phil. at Oxford, following a one-year course at Cambridge to study the relevant mathematics.
 Tim and I were the bane of our tutors as undergraduates because of the way we would never accept “hand-waving” (unrigorous) explanations.
 I like to think that the good side of this fussiness was that the theses we eventually produced (in totally different branches of field theory) were of higher quality than average.

-Just what gauge theories and renormalization are I did not discover until I went to Cambridge.
-This renormalization failed the hand-waving test dismally.
+The thing that was special about gauge theories, apparently, was that they were “renormalizable”.
+Just what gauge theories and renormalization were I did not discover until I went to Cambridge.
+Renormalization failed the hand-waving test dismally.

 This is how it works.
 In the way that quantum field theory is done - even to this day - you get infinite answers for most physical quantities.
 Are we really saying that particles can be produced with infinite probabilities in scattering experiments?
 (Probabilities - by definition - cannot be greater than one).
 Apparently not.
 We just apply some mathematical butchery to the integrals until we get the answers we want.
 As long as this butchery is systematic and consistent, whatever that means, then we can calculate regardless, and what do you know, we get fantastic agreement between theory and experiment for important measurable quantities (the anomalous magnetic moment of leptons and the Lamb shift in the Hydrogen atom), as well as all the simpler scattering amplitudes.

-"You may have eleven significant figures of agreement, but you cheated to get it, and so it does not count," I say.
+“You may have eleven significant figures of agreement, but you cheated to get it, and so it does not count,” I say1.

 “What does it matter,” they say.
 “This can’t be a coincidence.
 What we have here has got to be the best theory ever.”